opendocsg/opendoc-postman-guide/index.md

 ## Is Postman free?

 Sending an email is free.
-SMS & WhatsApp will be charged based on Twilio SMS rates.
+SMS will be charged based on Twilio's SMS rates.

 ## Is Postman secure?